 Your system allows you to easily bypass a group of zones without having to enter zone numbers individually.
 The system provides up to 15 groups.
 There is no limit to the number of zones that may be assigned to any one group.

 Check with your installer for a list of zones assigned to the group(s).

-All bypasses are removed when an OFF sequence (security code plus OFF) is performed.
+All bypasses are removed when an OFF sequence (security code plus OFF) is performed, except if it is programmed otherwise (see "Zones Remaining Bypassed After Disarm" section.